N3RDIUM/n3rdium.dev/README.md

 TODOs:
 - [ ] Add more TODOs? 😅
-- [ ] Skills: chess +elo, human languages, subjects of interest/courses equiv, npm, yarn, react native, expo/snack, ollama, badminton, GIMP, Siril, DSS, MSICE,
+- [ ] Skills: chess +elo, human languages, subjects of interest/courses equiv, npm, yarn, react native, expo/snack, ollama, badminton, GIMP, Siril, DSS, MSICE, p5js, mpv, glsl
+- [ ] Move pages: `/skills/` -> `/about/skills/` and fill the remaining nav space with `/projects/`.
+Or better, make space for SIX nav items instead (font size -).
-- [ ] New sub: host my projects' docs, etc. on `/docs/`.
+- [ ] New sub: host my projects' docs, etc. on `/projects/`.
 Changelogs will be included on the regular blog along with posts, like what vaxry does.
 Projects that may require this: PyTaskbar, AstroPi, zen, mnmlst, voxl, foom, rubberducky (archive later or will be superseded by zen), webcraft (first gamedev experiment?).
 - [ ] Fix a lot of SEO stuff.
 Write proper readmes for projects and link here.
 - [x] Skills: highlight things being learnt
 - [x] Fix the gallery page for mobile devices